 - Failure to yield

-What Type of Compensation Can I Receive with the Help of a Motorcycle Accident Lawyer in Atlanta, Georgia?
+What Type of Compensation Can I Receive for My Motorcycle Accident?

 Despite wearing protective headgear and eyewear, motorcyclists are susceptible to a wide range of injuries in a collision.
 Unlike those driving traditional cars, motorcyclists do not have the protection of an enclosed space and automatic airbags during an impact.
 This means that they are more likely to have severe injuries that require prolonged medical attention.
 When you have been in an accident that was caused by the negligence of another driver, then you deserve to seek full compensation for any injuries or damages.